-You can prevent your browsing from being tracked generally by adjusting your browser settings, browsing in ‘private mode’ or using browser add-ons.
-You can find out how to do this by visiting the relevant support page for your browser, or by using the help function on your browser:
+You can also prevent your cookie ID and browsing data being tracked and used for personalised advertising purposes by changing your browser settings, browsing in ‘private mode’ or by using browser add-ons available on the internet.
+Visit the relevant support page for your browser, or use the help function on your browser.

 Visit the Apple support page for more information.

-4. Tick Opt out of interest based ads.
+- Tick Opt out of interest based Ads.